User Guide

 Snapshot

-Your Snapshot profile gives a breakdown of emissions by sector and sub-sector, including stationary energy (electricity and gas), transport, agriculture and land use, waste and industrial processes and product use.
+Each Snapshot profile gives a breakdown of emissions by sector and sub-sector, including stationary energy (electricity and gas), transport, agriculture and land use, waste, fugitive emissions and industrial processes and product use (IPPU).
 To see what each sector of emissions accounts for please see the FAQs for the relevant sector.

-The data is represented as the total emissions in carbon dioxide equivalent (CO2e) by emissions source and sector.
-This is the universal unit of measurement to indicate the global warming potential of each greenhouse gas expressed in terms of one unit of carbon dioxide.
-It is used to evaluate the climate impact of releasing (or avoiding releasing) different greenhouse gasses with a common basis.
+The data is represented as the total emissions in carbon dioxide equivalent (tCO2e) by emissions source and sector.
+This is the universal unit of measurement for greenhouse gas emissions, as it takes into account the global warming potential of each greenhouse gas expressed in terms of one unit of carbon dioxide.
+It is used to evaluate the climate impact of releasing (or avoiding releasing) different greenhouse gases with a common basis.
 Due to the approximate nature of the profile, the emission values are represented as rounded numbers.

 Alongside the data available online, you can download: